jasonhemann/24SP-CS2126/syllabus.md

 EDIT: 2/5/24

-However, an F will remain an F. Which is to say, you cannot modifier your way out of a natural F.
+However, an F will remain an F even in the presence of positive modifiers.
+Which is to say, you cannot modifier your way out of a natural F.

 ## Late Policy